azcastillo/data_analyst_salary_predictor/README.md

 A GridSearchCV was performed on the random forest model where I analyzed the max_depth hyperparameter.
 The GridSearchCV returned that the random forest classifier with a max_depth hyperparameter equal to 5 performed more optimally on the precision metric.
 I consequentely used this model for the prediction.

 ## Models Used:
-*	**DecisionTreeClassifier** – Baseline for the model
+*	**Lasso Regression** – Baseline for the model
+*	**Ridge Regression** – To see how data performed on another non ensemble model.
-*	**KNN** – To see how data performed on another non ensemble model.
+*	**Elastic Net Regression** – To see how data performed on another non ensemble model.
-*	**Random Forest Classifier** – With the sparsity and binary nature of the data, I thought this would be a good choice.
+*	**XGBoost** – With the sparsity and binary nature of the data, I thought this would be a good choice.

-I ultimately opted with the RandomForestClassifier due to metric performance as well as wanting to avoid overtraining the decision tree classifier.
-As in part 1, a GridSearchCV was performed on the random forest model where I analyzed the max_depth parameter and n_estimators.
-The GridSearchCV provided a slightly better model with max_depth=5.
-I then used this model to make predictions.
+I ultimately opted with the XGBoost due to MAE performance as well as wanting to avoid overtraining.
+Hyperparameter tuning using the XGBoost built in feature also allowed me to get the best MAE on the validation data from all models.

 ## Model performance

 **Part 1**:
-The Random Forest Classifier far outperformed the other approaches when using baseline metrics as well as with cross validation.

-RandomForestClassifier Scores:
-*	accuracy = .935
-*	precision = .900
+Using cross validation, we got the following explicit scores.
+Since hyperparameter tuning was used (using GridSearchCV and XGBoost built in tuning) for all of our models, we also give the found parameters.

+Lasso Regression Score:
+*	MAE: 15.23
+- Hyperparameters: alpha=0.01

+Ridge Regression Score:
+*	MAE: 15.40
+- Hyperparameters: 0.11

+Elastic Net Regression Score:
-*	recall =1
+*	MAE: 17.67
+- Hyperparameters: alpha=0.01 and l1_ratio=0.01

+XGBoost Score:
-*	AUC=.922
+*	MAE: 14.83

-Cross Validation Scores for the RandomForestClassifier model:
-*	mean accuracy = .94
-*	mean precision = .900
-*	mean recall =1

-_Inspiration for this project comes from Ken Jee's video on data scientist salaries.
-Here is the link to his YouTube Video: https://www.youtube.com/watch?v=MpF9HENQjDo.
-While my project is similar, this work uses a different data set on a different position and a substantially different algorithmic, EDA, and model framework._
+- Hyperparameters: max_depth=7, min_child_weight=7, eta= 0.1, subsample=1